Lightnet/raylib_luajit/README.md

 # Lua Script Notes:
   Create a api lua to define api as rl = raylib for easy access.
 It can be found in raylib-luajit.h which required register functions and vars.
 To run lua script easy.

-  We be using required package for standard.
+  Using required package for standard.
 Not using global.
 Reason chance it get overrided.

 ```c
 // Register raylib module in package.preload